neilpeterson/twitter-sentiment-for-kubernetes/README.md

 ## Run the Application

-The included script not only creates the required Azure resource, it also creates pre-populated Kubernetes manifest files that can be used to start the application.
+The included script not only creates the required Azure resource, it also creates a pre-populated Kubernetes manifest file that can be used to start the application.
 The manifest file is located in the directory from which the script was run.

-Note – the Azure secrets are not secured in a Kubernetes secret.
+Note: Several Azure connection strings and keys are stored in the pre-created manifest files.
+Consider using Kubernetes secrets when performing similar operations with production applications.

 Run the manifest file.